linkerd/linkerd2/BUILD.md

-# Conduit Development Guide
+# Linkerd2 Development Guide

-:balloon: Welcome to the Conduit development guide! :wave:
+:balloon: Welcome to the Linkerd2 development guide! :wave:

-This document will help you build and run Conduit from source.
+This document will help you build and run Linkerd2 from source.
 More information about testing from source can be found in the [TEST.md](TEST.md) guide.

 # Table of contents